-A crowd estimated at five thousand gathered near the bridge on the morning of Saturday, October 19, to watch as workers armed with acetylene torches cut straps and rivets, freeing the bridge’s entire overhead truss—all 410 tons of it.
-They then began to slowly raise it into its new position, winching it into place by 10:30 a.m.
+By August 10 the gondola was gone, along with the hangers that suspended it from the bridge’s upper truss.
+Workers next erected wooden scaffolding to bolster the bridge when its top span was ultimately separated from the original tower.
+(While the top span was not necessary for a lift bridge’s operation, it was retained to carry telephone, electricity, gas, and water lines to Park Point.)
+Workers then erected another set of taller towers within the framework of the 1904 towers; the top span would rest atop the new towers, forty-one feet higher than the originals, so that when the roadway span raised it allowed a clearance of 135 feet for passing vessels.
+The new towers would also carry the massive sheaves and counterweights that raised and lowered the road span.A crowd estimated at five thousand gathered near the bridge on the morning of October 19 to watch as the KCBC team, armed with acetylene torches, cut straps and rivets, freeing the bridge’s 410-ton overhead truss.
+They then began to slowly raise the top span into its new position, winching it into place by 10:30 a.m.
 The crowd was never bored.
 A seaplane pilot flew his plane under the bridge as the span was being raised, and at least one steel worker mugged it up for the crowd, at one point standing on his head atop the bridge’s tallest point, kicking his feet in the air.
-Even a film crew was on hand to capture the moment.

 With the top span in place, workers installed supports connecting it to the original towers.
 While one team began installing the bridge’s mechanical works—sheaves, counterweights, cables, and a combination machinery room and pilot house—two others began assembling the road span’s framework.
 Working from each end of the bridge, the teams assembled the framework in sections.
 The work took time: It wasn’t until January 6, 1930, that the framework was lowered into place at street level, ready for the installation of its nine-hundred-ton roadway.